Aberdeen Proving Ground (Michaelsville Landfill)

 Operable Unit 10 - The Shell Washout Area cleaned munitions and produced an explosives contaminated pond and a ground water plume containing low levels of TNT.
 After investigation, a Record of Decision selected excavation of the explosives contaminated sediments which will be sent offsite and ground water monitoring.
 The excavation of sediments and all other work was completed and a Final Remedial Action Completion Report was signed by EPA in September 2011.

 Operable Unit 11 - This may be the last ROD needed for the Michaelsville NPL Site.
 This ROD will address the the ground water plume containing low levels of perchlorate, all soils and sediments in the Western Boundary Area and several old landfills.
 The final ROD will address all the remainder of sites in the Western Boundary Area.
-A remedial Investigation report and risk assessment have been submitted for the Western Boundary Sites and is under review.
-This ROD is expected to be issued in 2013
+A remedial Investigation addendum is underway to further characterize the landfills.

-In addition to the above areas, Vapor Intrusion will be investigated across the Michaelsville Area and if Vapor Intrusion is a problem, additional remediation may be needed.
+In addition to the above areas, Vapor Intrusion investigation began December 2014 across the Michaelsville Area.

 Site DescriptionThe Michaelsville area in Harford County, Maryland consists of 17,000 acres, including the 20-acre Michaelsville Landfill, and numerous known or suspected solid waste management units that may be sources of contamination.
 This Army testing Base has operated since 1918 and contains firing ranges, impact areas, vehicle test tracks, a fire training area, and laboratories in support of the testing activities.
 The Michaelsville Landfill operated as a sanitary landfill from the 1970s until 1980.
 The landfill received household garbage and refuse from the installation.
 The Michaelsville area is bordered on the west by the Bush River and to the northeast and south by the Chesapeake Bay.
 The area is drained by seven creeks plus the Bush River.
 There are 38,600 people living within 3 miles of the site.
 Residences located on the Michaelsville area of the site house military personnel and dependents.
 Harford County and town of Aberdeen have water supply wells on the A.G. property, near the site boundaries.
 People who come in direct contact with or accidentally ingest contaminated groundwater, surface water, soil, or sediments may be at risk.
 Preliminary groundwater and surface water sampling has identified various heavy metals, phosphorous, and volatile organic compounds (VOCs) and explosives.
 Soil is contaminated with pesticides and polychlorinated biphenyls (PCBs), VOCs and petroleum hydrocarbons.